 Cheetahs are the fastest animals on land, sprinting at an incredible 60mph!
-To mark International Cheetah Day on 4 December, we salute these big cats and reveal how our conservationists are leading the fight to protect them.
+We salute these big cats and reveal how our conservationists are leading the fight to protect them.

 1. The planet's fastest land animal is built for super speed, rather than stamina

 A cheetah chase usually lasts less than a minute, and covers just 200-300 metres.
 At full speed, the cheetah takes three strides a second, covering seven metres per stride - it's not surprising they tire quickly, and conserve energy for much of the time.
 One study found that cheetahs spent only 12% of their day moving around.

 2. When they do stir, cheetahs can accelerate faster than most sports cars

 They can go from nought to 60mph in three seconds flat.
 Their claws work rather like studs on football boots for extra grip when sprinting, while their long, muscular tail acts as a rudder, helping them make sharp turns, while chasing prey such as antelope or hares.

 3. The name cheetah comes from a Hindi word, chita, meaning 'spotted one'

 The spot patterns are unique to each cat, and help to provide camouflage when hunting.
 But not every cheetah has spots.
 In rare cases, a recessive gene produces a more blotchy coat that blurs into stripes.
 These so-called 'king cheetahs' may not look like the spotted kind, but they only differ by one gene.